Settings

 CPU cores (task processing)

-Support for task processing on different processor cores, this feature is available for Enterprise license only
+Support for processing tasks on different CPU cores; this feature is available only for the Enterprise license

-This option speeds up (many times over) the processing of multiple tasks in the queue (Settings -> Maximum active tasks), but does not speed up the execution of a single task
+This option speeds up (many times over) the processing of several tasks in the queue (Settings -> Max active tasks), but it does not speed up the execution of a single task in any way

-Intelligent task distribution across worker cores is also implemented, based on the CPU load of each process.
-The number of processor cores used is set in the settings, default is 2, maximum is 32
+Intelligent distribution of tasks across working cores based on the CPU load of each process is also implemented The number of CPU cores used is set in the settings; the default is 2, the maximum is 32

-As with threads, it is better to approach the choice of the number of cores experimentally; reasonable values would be 2-3 cores for 4-core processors, 4-6 for 8-core, etc. It should be taken into account that with a large number of cores and their heavy load, 100% load of the main control process (aparser/aparser.exe), at which further increase in the number of processes for processing tasks will only cause general slowdown or unstable operation.
-It should also be considered that each task processing process can create an additional load up to 300% (i.e., load 3 cores simultaneously by 100% ), this feature is associated with multi-threaded garbage collection processing in the JavaScript v8 engine
+As with threads, it is better to approach the choice of the number of cores experimentally; reasonable values would be 2-3 cores for 4-core processors, 4-6 for eight-core processors, etc. It is worth considering that with a large number of cores and high load, 100% load of the main control process (aparser/aparser.exe) may occur, at which point a further increase in processes for task processing will only cause a general slowdown or unstable operation.
+It is also worth considering that each task processing process can create an additional load of up to 300% (i.e., load 3 cores simultaneously at 100% each); this feature is related to multi-threaded garbage collection in the JavaScript v8 engine

-The operation of A-Parser is based on the principle of multi-threaded data processing.
-The scraper executes tasks in parallel in separate threads, the number of which can be flexibly varied depending on the server configuration.
+The operation of A-Parser is built on the principle of multithreaded data processing.
+The parser performs tasks in parallel in separate threads, the number of which can be flexibly varied depending on the server configuration.

 Description of thread operation

-Let's understand what threads are in practice.
-Suppose you need to compile a report for three months.
+Let's look at what threads are in practice.
+Suppose you need to prepare a report for three months.

-Option 1 You can compile the report first for the 1st month, then for the 2nd, and then for the 3rd.
-This is an example of single-threaded operation.
-Tasks are solved sequentially.
+You can prepare the report first for the 1st month, then for the 2nd, and then for the 3rd.
+This is an example of single-threaded work.
+Tasks are solved one by one.

-Option 2 Hire three accountants who will compile reports each for one month.
-And then, upon receiving the results from the three, compile a general report.
-This is an example of multi-threaded operation.
+Hire three accountants who will each prepare a report for one month.
+Then, after receiving the results from all three, make a general report.
+This is an example of multithreaded work.
 Tasks are solved simultaneously.

-As seen from these examples, multi-threaded operation allows the task to be completed faster, but at the same time requires more resources (we need 3 accountants instead of 1).
+As seen from these examples, multithreaded work allows a task to be completed faster, but at the same time requires more resources (we need 3 accountants instead of 1).
 Multithreading works similarly in A-Parser.
-Suppose you need to scrape information from several links:
+Suppose you need to parse information from several links:

-- with one thread, the application will scrape each site one by one
+- with one thread, the application will parse each site one by one

-- when working with multiple threads, each will process its link, and upon completion, will proceed to the next unprocessed one in the list
+- when working in several threads, each will process its own link, and upon completion, will proceed to the next unprocessed one in the list

-Thus, in the second option, the entire task will be completed much faster, but it requires more server resources, so it is recommended to comply with the System Requirements
+Thus, in the second option, the entire task will be completed significantly faster, but it requires more server resources, so it is recommended to follow the System requirements

 To access the settings of the selected config, you need to click on the pencil icon , after which its settings will open.

-You can also access the thread settings through the menu: Settings -> Thread Settings
+You can also go to the thread settings via the menu item: Settings -> Threads settings

 Here we can:

-- create a new configuration with your own settings and save it under your name (Add New button)
+- create a new config with your own settings and save it under its own name (Add new button)

 Threads count

-This parameter sets the number of threads in which the task launched with this config will operate.
-The number of threads can be anything, but you need to consider the capabilities of your server, as well as the proxy tariff limit, if such a limit is provided.
-For example, for our proxies, you can specify no more than the selected tariff.
+This parameter sets the number of threads in which the task launched with this config will work.
+The number of threads can be any, but you need to consider the capabilities of your server, as well as the proxy plan limit, if such a limit is provided.
+For example, for our proxies, you can specify no more than the selected plan.

-It is also important to remember that the total number of threads in the scraper is equal to the sum of running tasks and enabled proxy checkers with proxy checking enabled.
-For example, if one task is running on 20 threads and two tasks are running on 100 threads each, and one proxy checker is also running, in which proxy checking is enabled with 15 threads, the total number of threads the scraper will use is 20+100+100+15=235 threads.
-At the same time, if the proxy tariff is designed for 200 threads, there will be many failed requests.
+It is also important to remember that the total number of threads in the parser is equal to the sum of running tasks and enabled proxy checkers with proxy verification.
+For example, if one task is running at 20 threads and two tasks at 100 threads each, and one proxy checker is also running with proxy verification enabled at 15 threads, then in total the parser will use 20+100+100+15=235 threads.
+At the same time, if the proxy plan is designed for 200 threads, there will be many failed requests.
 To avoid them, you need to lower the number of threads used.
-For example, disable proxy checking (if it is not needed, this will save 15 threads) and lower the number of threads in one of the tasks by another 20 threads.
-Thus, for one of the running tasks, you need to create a configuration for 80 threads, leave the rest as is
+For example, disable proxy verification (if it is not needed, this will save 15 threads) and lower the number of threads in one of the tasks by another 20 threads.
+Thus, for one of the running tasks, you need to create a config for 80 threads, leaving the others as they are

 Proxy Checkers

-This parameter allows you to select a proxy checker with specific settings.
-Here you can choose the parameter All, which means using all running proxy checkers, or only those that need to be used in the task (multiple positions can be selected)
+This parameter allows choosing a proxy checker with specific settings.
+Here you can select the All parameter, which means using all running proxy checkers, or only those that need to be used in the task (multiple positions can be selected)

-This setting allows you to run a task only with the necessary proxy checkers.
-The process of setting up a proxy checker is discussed here
+This setting allows running a task only with the required proxy checkers.
+The proxy checker configuration process is discussed here

 Max threads per proxy

-Here, the maximum number of threads on which the same proxy will be used simultaneously is set.
-Allows you to set different parameters, e.g., 1 thread operation = 1 proxy.
+This sets the maximum number of threads in which the same proxy will be used simultaneously.
+It allows setting different parameters, for example, 1 thread = 1 proxy operation.

 Global proxy ban

-All tasks launched with this option share a common proxy ban database.
-The feature of this parameter is that the list of banned proxies for each scraper is common to all running tasks.
+All tasks launched with this option have a shared proxy ban database.
+The feature of this parameter is that the list of banned proxies for each parser is common to all running tasks.

 SE::Google in task 1 will also be banned for

-SE::Google in task 2, but it can freely work in
+SE::Google in task 2, but it can still work freely in

 SE::Yandex in both tasks